davidk/PrusaSlicer-ARM.AppImage/README.md

 Recommended: Raspberry Pi 4 (or better) with at least 8GB RAM

 If for any reason you would like to build your own ARM AppImage, all the files needed for doing so are in this repository.
-Clone or download this repository, choose your arch (aarch64/armhf) and follow the instructions in the header of `AppImageBuilder-$ARCH-minimal.yml` to build an AppImage similar to the ones provided here.
+Clone or download this repository, choose your arch (aarch64/armhf) and follow the instructions in the header of the `AppImageBuilder-$ARCH-$TYPE.yml` to build an AppImage similar to the ones provided here.
 Alternatively, run `./build.sh` (and follow the prompts) to have this done for you.

 # Building on Raspberry Pi OS (aarch64)